stkent/stkent.github.io/_posts/2018-04-06-really-rounded-polygons.md

 # CornerPathEffect

 `PathEffect`s are used to modify how an existing `Path` is drawn.
-Applied via `Paint.setPathEffect`, they grant `Paint`s some "artistic license".
+Applied via `Paint.setPathEffect`, they grant `Paint`s some “artistic license”.
 For example, `CornerPathEffect` allows the `Paint` to draw rounded corners in place of any sharp corners.
-Users can specify a corner "radius" that influences the amount of rounding applied.
+Users can specify a corner “radius” that influences the amount of rounding applied.
 Note that the `Path` itself is never altered by the application of a `PathEffect`.

 `CornerPathEffect` draws rounded polygon `Path`s using two components: straight lines for sides, and quadratic B&eacute;zier curves for corners.